 — Sustained irregular heart rate.

-Sometimes palpitations occur after a meal or when a person consumes certain foods or drinks.
+Finding out your individual triggers could reduce heart palpitations.
 Keeping track of what you eat and drink and making adjustments can help lessen the chances of experiencing the uncomfortable sensation.

 For food-related palpitations, “if you are noticing anything new or different, it is always a good idea to notify your doctor so that she may assess whether or not it is something that requires further investigation,” Zielinski says.

 With that in mind, there are some foods and drinks you might consider avoiding — or at least limiting.
 Spicy foods, higher-fat and higher-sugar foods are common triggers for heart palpitations among patients who have them, Alyesh finds.

-Caffeine in Excess
+Caffeine in excess

 Having your morning coffee — depending on how many times you fill your mug — is probably fine and won’t send your heart fluttering.
-In fact, some research has undercut the notion that caffeine consumption causes palpitations or contributes to arrhythmias, like ectopy, which are small changes in a heartbeat that’s otherwise normal.
+In fact, some research has undercut the notion that caffeine consumption causes palpitations or contributes to arrhythmias, like ectopy, which are small changes in a heartbeat that is otherwise normal.

 “Pretty much if you have one or two cups of coffee, then you really should not be having those palpitations,” Grayver says.